020monkey/LARRYCHATTER/README.md

 - `pip install -r requirements.txt`
 2. Run the LARRYCHATTER_CommandPost.py on the Linux VM(operator machine) and follow the instructions herein.
 Type help for further assistance.
 - `python3 LARRYCHATTER_CommandPost.py`
-3. Run the LARRYCHATTER_Implant.py on the Windows VM(target machine).
+3. Open the LARRYCHATTER_Implant.py file and modify the variable 'handle' to your created Twitter username and then run the LARRYCHATTER_Implant.py on the Windows VM(target machine).
 - `python LARRYCHATTER_Implant.py`
 4. Run 'recon' module on the Command Post and follow the on-screen instructions.
 A sample image is included in the repo.
 The file-size must be less than 5MB for the Framework to work.
 5. Wait for some time for the Implant to collect the intel.